nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **:bulb: Tip:**<br>

-The tags for age (`a/AGE`) and date (`d/DATE`) can be replaced with ranges instead to find cases which fall within that range.
+The prefixes for age (`a/AGE`) and date (`d/DATE`) can be replaced with ranges instead to find cases which fall within that range.
 Use:
 * `[sa/START_AGE] [ea/END_AGE]` for a range of ages
 * `[sd/START_DATE] [ed/END_DATE]` for a range of dates

-Be careful not to use both the 'specific' tag and 'range' tags for the same property in one command! e.g. `find a/25 sa/20` will not be accepted.
+Be careful not to use both the 'specific' prefix and 'range' prefixes for the same property in one command! e.g. `find a/25 sa/20` will not be accepted.

 </div>